-Please enquire about payment method and availability via email.
+Please enquire for available dates and times via email.

 I also reserve a limited number of counselling places at a reduced rate for individuals on low income and those on benefits (please enquire about availability and if and how you qualify).

 I am fully insured and offer short and long term counselling in Bristol and the South Gloucestershire area.
 I also hold a Certificate of Registration with the Information Commissioner as a controller of sensitive data under the Data Protection Act and an enhanced DBS certificate.

 As far as I am concerned, what goes on in the counselling room is confidential; except extreme circumstances.
 The process of our relationship will only be discussed with one other person, my supervisor who will similarly be bound by a confidentiality agreement.
 If you would like further information about the level of confidentiality or any other matter, please ask me at the beginning of the session.